yousofy/Critical-Ops-matchmaking-system/README.md

 ## User Stories:

-- As a User, I want to be able to add a player with a unique name to the server*
+- As a User, I want to be able to add a player to the server*
 - As a User, I want to be able to view all the players in the server
 - As a User, I want to be able to play against other players based on my rating
 - As a User, I want to be able to receive rewards based on my rating